 Although every role is going to be affected by this massive change, I can imagine some extra challenges in any management-level position.
 Again, communication will be the key.
 The thing is, that I can already see some difficulties and obstacles in finding and understanding the feelings and vibe around the work environment.
 Handling expectations and reactions is going to be hard, especially for people who used to share the same space.
 And now, all of a sudden, there are a lot of assumptions around because we barely see each other apart from VC meetings.
 To put it differently, a lack of feedback and status can evolve into micromanagement all around.
 But anyway, this is just something I am guessing/predicting.

 In the agile world, we live in, things can change drastically and dynamically over time, so we must learn and adapt.
 With time I got used to working remotely and unclip daily new habits that make the work/life balance as healthier as possible.
 But of course, leaving that comfort zone of checking my phone from the bed wasn't easy.

-But, How is this remote work really affecting us internally?
-Is this for every people?
+But, How is this remote work affecting us internally?
+Is this for every person?

-Within my group of friends, there are some that prefer offices and others that still prefer to stay away from that and work at what they call the commodity of their home because going to the office is time-consuming.
+Within my group of friends, some prefer offices, and others still prefer to stay away from that and work at what they call the commodity of their home because going to the office is time-consuming.